edmund-huber/aspng/README.md

 design.
 An ASIC implementing digital logic does so through a careful arrangement of n- or p-channel MOSFETs, and pullups or pulldowns implemented through depletion-mode MOSFETS (for e.g. NMOS or PMOS logic), or both n- and p-channel MOSFETS (for e.g. CMOS logic).

 All logical gates, SRAM, adders, muxers, etc. are built with these primitives.
+For the same reasons that I didn't find building a circuit in Verilog engaging, I didn't find it engaging to design circuits at the level of boolean logic, and so I decided I would build a transistor-level simulator that I could use and understand.

 Yet there is a deeper, darker magical art of understanding and managing power consumption, switching delays, parasitic capacitances, capacitance delays,